mousepawmedia/devdocs/network/source/network/phabricator.rst

   :guilabel:`Mark All Read` to mark them all as read.

 * The **Chat menu** notifies you when there is a new message in one of the Conpherence chatrooms.
-Checking :guilabel:`Persistant Chat` will add a chat box to the lower right corner of your screen.
+Checking :guilabel:`Persistent Chat` will add a chat box to the lower right corner of your screen.
 (See :ref:`phab_conpherence`).